-Sonya Hanson joined the Center for Computational Biology in 2021.
-Her research focuses on structural and molecular biophysics, in particular the modeling and analysis of experimental data and simulations to understand the molecular mechanisms of key biological processes.
-She received her PhD in Biochemistry from the University of Oxford, studying the temperature-sensitive transient receptor potential (TRP) ion channels.
-Prior to joining CCB, Sonya was a post-doctoral researcher at the Max Planck Institute of Biophysics, Columbia University, and Memorial Sloan Kettering Cancer Center, where she combined experimental and computational methods to study temperature-sensitive bacterial sodium channels, extracting continuous conformational heterogeneity from cryo-EM datasets, and how to design better targeted therapies to kinases, respectively.
-She has a B.S. in Biophysics from the University of Southern California.
+joined the Flatiron Institute’s Center for Computational Biology in 2021.
+Her research focuses on structural and molecular biophysics, particularly the modeling and analysis of experimental data and simulations to understand the molecular mechanisms of key biological processes.
+She has a B.S. in biophysics from the University of Southern California and received her Ph.D. in biochemistry from the University of Oxford, studying the temperature-sensitive transient receptor potential (TRP) ion channels.
+Prior to joining the CCB, Hanson was a post-doctoral researcher at the Max Planck Institute of Biophysics, Columbia University, and the Memorial Sloan Kettering Cancer Center.
+In her research, she combined experimental and computational methods to study temperature-sensitive bacterial sodium channels, extracted continuous conformational heterogeneity from cryo-EM datasets, and how designed better-targeted therapies to kinases.